SKBruck/voltdocs/_posts/2016-10-07-your-first-volt-app.md

 category: Getting Started
 ---

 Volt is designed to require very little code to get started.
-Currently you must use AppStudio to create and deploy a new app.
+Currently, there are two ways to create and upload an app:
+* From the "Your Apps" page in the [dashboard](https://dashboard.voltcloud.io) click on "+ Add App".
+Once your App has been created, you can click on the "Upload" button on the "App Information" page.
+This will prompt you to upload a zip file of your app.
+* You can upload any app you create in [AppStudio](#for-appstudio-users).

 We're working to allow apps to be uploaded and deployed using a wide variety of common tools.

-The following section is currently for informational purposes only.

 ## Initializing